blussyya/sldprt-research-dump/README.md

 # SLDPRT Reverse-Engineering Research

-This is a research project to recover the serialization grammar of the SolidWorks SLDPRT binary format — syntax before semantics, never guessing meanings.
+This repository is a complete backup of the [SLDPRT reverse-engineering project.](https://github.com/blussyya/sldprt-format-research "go to main repo")

-This is **not** a production converter.
-The old converter code (`src/`, `test/`) was removed in v0.4.0 to focus purely on format research.
-The goal is to understand the format well enough to build a read-only parser.
+Development does NOT occur here.

 ## Knowledge Base